Prompt Engineering at Runtime

 - Object:

 You have now successfully implemented Agent Commons and connected it to a sample use case.
 Users can now generate a product description using an LLM, based on two input fields and the agent you previously created.
-Run the app again and you can test the use case by yourself.
+Run the app again and you can test the use case.

 Troubleshooting